Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

 Again, do what’s best for you.
 And guess what?
 Only you know what’s best for you.

 So, make that decision.
 Stick with it.
 Move forward.
-It’s tough but you will be able to find relationships that fit you and serve you better.
+It’s tough, but you'll be able to find relationships that fit you and serve you better.

 Then, there’s the grief.